 North West's Board is responsible for risk oversight.
 The Board has approved the adoption and implementation of a formal Enterprise Risk Management framework across North West on an integrated basis.
 The primary goal of risk management is to ensure that the outcomes of risk-taking are consistent with North West's business activities, strategies and risk appetite.
-As part of the risk management framework, North West management provides the Board and the Audit Committee with regular updates on key risks.
+As part of the risk management framework, North West management provides the Board and the Audit Committee with regular updates on key risks including Cyber Security, Information Technology and Privacy risk a summary of which follows: